-Before wearing the RPE each time, the worker should check it for damage and do a fit check.
+Before wearing the respiratory protection, the worker should check it for damage and do a fit check.
 A fit check is a quick way to make sure that the respiratory protection fits properly on the face and seals well with the face and the respirator seal.
+Workers must be taught how to conduct a fit check.
 Fit checks are not a substitute for a fit test.